dpopchev/functional-ddd/src/fundamental-physics-crisis.md

 ### Why it matters:

 - Different data sources -- different format.
-- New models demand recalculation.
 - More often the software solutions are fragile.
+- Problem is not limited to science.

 ### Bottom line:

-Modern problems require modern solutions to allow resilience and scalability.
+Modern problems require modern solutions, e.g. write $f$ such that it maps an elements, called inputs, from domain $X$ to some elements, called outputs, from codomain $Y$.